Zip archive containing Wyrmstooth.esp, Wyrmstooth.bsa, and WyrmstoothReadMe.txt.

 Q. Can I mod Wyrmstooth?

-A. You may make mods that use Wyrmstooth.esp as a master but you may NOT modify the Wyrmstooth.esp or Wyrmstooth.bsa files themselves.
+A. You may make mods that use Wyrmstooth.esp as a master but you may NOT modify the Wyrmstooth.esp or Wyrmstooth.bsa files themselves or take assets out of Wyrmstooth and put them in your own project.

 Q. What kind of performance impact does Wyrmstooth have on Skyrim?